CollectionBuilder/cb-docs/docs/05_theme/timeline.md

 nav_order: 8
 ---

-{:.py-4 .mt-4 #timeline}
-***

 ## Timeline Page

 The Timeline page represents each year as a row and each corresponding item as a thumbnail.
 This section will let you determine which years are in the **dropdown button** at the top right of the Timeline page.
 This button allows a user to jump down the page.

 - **year-navigation**: Sets the years to appear in Timeline dropdown nav.
 	- *Tip*: If left blank, these will auto-generate.
 (We recommend leaving this blank.)